Leo Strauss: On reading

 Strauss' hermeneutical argument—rearticulated throughout his subsequent writings (most notably in The City and Man [1964])—is that, before the 19th century, Western scholars commonly understood that philosophical writing is not at home in any polity, no matter how liberal.
 Insofar as it questions conventional wisdom at its roots, philosophy must guard itself especially against those readers who believe themselves authoritative, wise, and liberal defenders of the status quo.
-In questioning established opinions, or in investigating the principles of morality, philosophers of old found it necessary to convey their messages in an oblique manner.
-Their "art of writing" was the art of esoteric communication.
+In questioning established opinions or in investigating the principles of morality, philosophers of old found it necessary to convey their messages obliquely.
+Their "art of writing" was esoteric communication.
 This was especially apparent in medieval times when heterodox political thinkers wrote under the threat of the Inquisition or comparably obtuse tribunals.

 Strauss's argument is not that the medieval writers he studies reserved one exoteric meaning for the many (hoi polloi) and an esoteric, hidden one for the few (hoi oligoi), but that, through rhetorical stratagems including self-contradiction and hyperboles, these writers succeeded in conveying their proper meaning at the tacit heart of their writings—a heart or message irreducible to "the letter" or historical dimension of texts.

 Explicitly following Gotthold Ephraim Lessing's lead, Strauss indicates that medieval political philosophers, no less than their ancient counterparts, carefully adapted their wording to the dominant moral views of their time, lest their writings be condemned as heretical or unjust, not by "the many" (who did not read), but by those "few" whom the many regarded as the most righteous guardians of morality.
 It was precisely these righteous personalities who would be most inclined to persecute/ostracize anyone who was in the business of exposing the noble or great lie upon which the authority of the few over the many stands or falls.

 On politics

 According to Strauss, modern social science is flawed because it assumes the fact–value distinction, a concept which Strauss found dubious.
 He traced its roots in Enlightenment philosophy to Max Weber, a thinker whom Strauss described as a "serious and noble mind".
-Weber wanted to separate values from science but, according to Strauss, was really a derivative thinker, deeply influenced by Nietzsche's relativism.
+Weber wanted to separate values from science, but, according to Strauss, was really a derivative thinker, deeply influenced by Nietzsche's relativism.
 Strauss treated politics as something that could not be studied from afar.
 A political scientist examining politics with a value-free scientific eye, for Strauss, was self-deluded.
-Positivism, the heir to both Auguste Comte and Max Weber in the quest to make purportedly value-free judgments, failed to justify its own existence, which would require a value judgment.
+Positivism, the heir to both Auguste Comte and Weber in the quest to make purportedly value-free judgments, failed to justify its own existence, which would require a value judgment.

 While modern-era liberalism had stressed the pursuit of individual liberty as its highest goal, Strauss felt that there should be a greater interest in the problem of human excellence and political virtue.
-Through his writings, Strauss constantly raised the question of how, and to what extent, freedom and excellence can coexist.
+Through his writings, Strauss repeatedly raised the question of how and to what extent freedom and excellence can coexist.
 Strauss refused to provide any straightforward answer to the Socratic question: What is the good for the city and man?